Dusty invented Blue-Eyed Soul!

-This was clearly on her mind as she left her first band, The Springfields who were more of a folk act.
-As she left in 1963, she had her eyes set on a more American sound, influenced by artists on Atlantic, Chess, and Motown, as well as Phil Spector’s production techniques.
+This was clearly on her mind as she left her first band, The Springfields which was more of a folk act.
+As she left in 1963, she had her eyes set on a more American sound, influenced by artists on record labels Atlantic, Chess, and Motown, as well as Phil Spector’s production techniques.

 Her first single, I Only Want To Be With You, was produced by Johnny Franz who aimed to replicate Phil Spector’s famed “Wall Of Sound” techniques.
 The single peaked at #4 in the U.K. charts and sold over one million copies.

-The following year, she released her debut A Girl Called Dusty which was mainly a covers album.
+The following year, she released her debut album A Girl Called Dusty which was mainly a covers album.

-Dusty was big on singing other people’s songs and the same year she released Burt Bacharach’s I Just Don’t Know What To Do With Myself.
+Dusty was big on singing other people’s tunes and the same year she released Burt Bacharach’s I Just Don’t Know What To Do With Myself.
 This single peaked at #3 and would set the tone for what was to come.

 In 1966, Dusty had her first #1 with You Don’t Have To Say You Love Me, a song she heard in Italian, and had the words rewritten by her friend Vicky Wickham and future manager, Simon Napier-Ball.

 Being a white middle-class girl from London, Dusty promoted and borrowed from the American 60s R&B/Soul genre.
 In doing so, she unknowingly invented a new genre dubbed Blue-Eyed Soul artist, a genre she pioneered alongside the Righteous Brothers and Van Morrison.